zenwarr/microhex/README.md

-Microhex is crossplatform hex-editing software based on Python and Qt.
+Microhex is crossplatform (Windows and Linux) hex-editing software based on Python and Qt.

 In actual version the following features are available:
 -   loading and saving files